 (\$ in millions) Notional amount

-BB and Fair

-AA Α BBB lower Total value
+AA A BBB BB and lower Total Fair value

-December 31, 2012 - ,
+December 31, 2013 -

 Single name

+Investment grade corporate debt (1) \$ \$ 5 \$ \$ \$ 5 \$

+Baskets

+First-to-default

+Municipal 100 100 (15)

+Index

-Investment grade
+Investment grade corporate debt (1) 1 20 55 4 80 2

+Total \$ 1 \$ 125 \$ 55 \$ 4 \$ 185 \$ (13)

+December 31, 2012

+Single name

-corporate debt (1) \$ \$ 5 \$ \$ \$ 5 \$
+Investment grade corporate debt (1) \$ \$ 5 \$ \$ \$ 5 \$

 Municipal 25 25 (3)

-Subtotal 25 5 - 30 (3)
+Subtotal 25 - 5 30 (3)

 Baskets

 First-to-default

 Municipal 100 100 (26)

-Subtotal 100 - 100 (26)

 Index

-Investment grade

-corporate debt (1) 1 26 68 5 100
+Investment grade corporate debt (1) 1 26 68 5 100

 Total \$ 26 \$ 131 \$ 68 \$ 5 \$ 230 \$ (29)

-December 31, 2011

-Single name

-Investment grade

-corporate debt (1) \$ 40 \$ 45 \$ 15 \$ 10 \$ 110 \$ (1)

-High yield debt 2 2

-Municipal 25 25 (5)

-Subtotal 65 45 15 - 12 137 (6)

-Baskets . ,

-Tranche

-Investment grade

-corporate debt (1) 65 65 (29)

-First-to-default

-Municipal 100 100 (33)

-Subtotal 100 - 65 165 (62)

-Total \$ 65 \$ 145 \$ 15 \$ 77 \$ 302 \$ (68)

-$\overline{^{(1)}}$ Investment grade corporate debt categorization is based on the rating of the underlying name(s) at initial purchase.
+(1) Investment grade corporate debt categorization is based on the rating of the underlying name(s) at initial purchase.

 In selling protection with CDS, the Company sells credit protection on an identified single name, a basket of names in a first-to-default ("FTD") structure or a specific tranche of a basket, or credit derivative index ("CDX") that is generally investment grade, and in return receives periodic premiums through expiration or termination of the agreement.
 With single name CDS, this premium or credit spread generally corresponds to the difference between the yield on the reference entity's public fixed maturity cash instruments and swap rates at the time the agreement is executed.
 With a FTD basket or a tranche of a basket, because of the additional credit risk inherent in a basket of named reference entities, the premium generally corresponds to a high proportion of the sum of the credit spreads of the names in the basket and the correlation between the names.
 CDX is utilized to take a position on multiple (generally 125) reference entities.
 Credit events are typically defined as bankruptcy, failure to pay, or restructuring, depending on the nature of the reference entities.
 If a credit event occurs, the Company settles with the counterparty, either through physical settlement or cash settlement.
 In a physical settlement, a reference asset is delivered by the buyer of protection to the Company, in exchange for cash payment at par, whereas in a cash settlement, the Company pays the difference between par and the prescribed value of the reference asset.
 When a credit event occurs in a single name or FTD basket (for FTD, the first credit event occurring for any one name in the basket), the contract terminates at the time of settlement.
 When a credit event occurs in a tranche of a basket, there is no immediate impact to the Company until cumulative losses in the basket exceed the contractual subordination.
 To date, realized losses have not exceeded the subordination.
 For CDX, the reference entity's name incurring the credit event is removed from the index while the contract continues until expiration.
-The maximum payo
+The maximum payout on a CDS is the contract notional amount.
+A physical settlement may afford the Company with recovery rights as the new owner of the asset.